infoteam-Software-AG/profile-assist/src/test/resources/personas/michael_schmidt/information.md

 ## Michael Schmidt - Frontend-Entwickler

-**Hintergrund:**
+### Background: ###

-Michael ist ein leidenschaftlicher Frontend-Entwickler mit 5+ Jahren Erfahrung in modernen JavaScript-Frameworks.
-Er hat sich spezialisiert auf React und TypeScript und interessiert sich stark für UX/UI-Design und Accessibility.
+Michael is a passionate front-end developer with 5+ years of experience in modern JavaScript frameworks.
+He specialises in React and TypeScript and has a keen interest in UX/UI design and accessibility.

-**Ziele:**
+### Goals: ###

-- Benutzerfreundliche und responsive Web-Anwendungen erstellen
+- Create user-friendly and responsive web applications
-- State Management und Performance-Optimierung meistern
+- Master state management and performance optimisation
-- Ein Experte in modernen Frontend-Technologien werden
+- Become an expert in modern front-end technologies

-**Verhaltensweisen:**
+### Behaviours: ###

-- Kreativ bei der Problemlösung von UI-Herausforderungen
+- Creative in solving UI challenges
-- Fokus auf Browser-Kompatibilität und Performance
+- Focus on browser compatibility and performance
-- Engagement in Design- und UX-Diskussionen
+- Engagement in design and UX discussions
-- Regelmäßige Teilnahme an Frontend-Community-Events
+- Regular participation in front-end community events

-**Startdatum:** 2026-02-15
+**Start date:** 2026-02-15